Sesame seeds, sesame oil, and sesame paste…are often used in Japanese cooking as represented in the dish called “GOMA-AE”.

 Goma-ae literally means mix (dress) main ingredients, mostly veggies, with sesame seeds, soy sauce, and it is the staple side dish.

 As the veggies “Goma-ae” side dish, spinach, green beans, Japanese mustard spinach, carrots, and Okura are common.

 - Chinese (Napa) cabbage

 - Cherry tomatoes

-Also, you can add chicken breast or canned tuna.
+Also, you can add chicken breast or canned tuna as protein.